Regional Directorate, Chandigarh

 The Road Map

-Growing exponentially year on year the assistance has covered maximum sectors, i.e. marketing, ICDP, Sugar processing, cold storage, consumer, industrial, dairy and service cooperatives etc. Brief on sectors benefitted by NCDC funding are as under:
+Highlights of the programmes assisted and other relevant achievements/ issues during the above period: There has been an exponential growth YoY and assistance has covered maximum sectors, i.e. marketing, ICDP, Sugar processing, cold storage, consumer, industrial, dairy and service cooperatives etc. Brief on sectors benefitted by NCDC funding are as under:-

-Marketing and Inputs: Rs.302.08 crore Disbursed to Punjab Markfed and Primary Marketing Societies in the State.
+Marketing and Inputs: Rs.302.08 crore released to Punjab Markfed and Primary Marketing Societies in the State.

-Sugar: Rs.94.94 crore Disbursed in favour of 19 beneficiaries till date.
+Sugar: Rs.94.94 crore released in favour of 19 beneficiaries till date.
 In 2016-17, Rs.41.75 crore was sanctioned for modernization of the sugar mill of Coop.
-Sugar Mills Limited, Bhogpur out of which Rs 41.75 crore stands Disbursed till date.
+Sugar Mills Limited, Bhogpur out of which Rs 41.75 crore stands released till date.

 Apart from this, Rs.
-13.95 Crore has been Disbursed to The Bhogpur Cooperative Sugar Mill under the scheme of Sugar Development Fund.
+13.95 Crore has been released to The Bhogpur Cooperative Sugar Mill under the scheme of Sugar Development Fund.

-Ginning, Pressing and Spinning: Rs.45.94 crore Disbursed in favour of 19 beneficiaries.
+Ginning, Pressing and Spinning: Rs.45.94 crore released in favour of 19 beneficiaries.

-Food grains, F&V and Oilseed: Rs.14.75 crore Disbursed to 21 small & medium processing units like rice mills, cannery etc.
+Food grains, F&V and Oilseed: Rs.14.75 crore released to 21 small & medium processing units like rice mills, cannery etc.

-Handloom Cooperatives: Rs.3.86 crore is Disbursed in favour of handloom cooperatives in the State.
+Handloom Cooperatives: Rs.3.86 crore is released in favour of handloom cooperatives in the State.
 The major beneficiary of the assistance was WEAVCO (State federation of handloom cooperatives).
-The assistance was provided for Shoddy Processing Unit, Ludhiana, post-loom processing facility centers at Hoshiarpur and Amritsar.
+The assistance was provided for Shoddy Processing Unit, Ludhiana, post-loom processing facility centres at Hoshiarpur and Amritsar.

-Consumer cooperatives: Rs.5.62 crores Disbursed to 2666 societies for rural consumer business.
+Consumer cooperatives: Rs.5.62 crores released to 2666 societies for rural consumer business.

-Integrated Cooperative Development Project (ICDP): Rs.17.180 crore Disbursed in favour of two Integrated Cooperative Development Projects in Ferozepur and Hoshiarpur during 1994-2000.
+Integrated Cooperative Development Project (ICDP): Rs.17.180 crore released in favour of two Integrated Cooperative Development Projects in Ferozepur and Hoshiarpur during 1994-2000.

-Credit cooperatives: Cumulatively NCDC has sanctioned Rs.960.00 crore and Disbursed Rs.579.15 crore to credit cooperatives in the State.
-Main beneficiaries are Punjab State Central Cooperative Bank and Punjab State Cooperative Agriculture Development Bank.
+Credit cooperatives: Cumulatively NCDC has sanctioned Rs.960.00 crore and released Rs.579.15 crore to credit cooperatives in the State.
+Main beneficiary being Punjab State Central Cooperative Bank and Punjab State Cooperative Agriculture Development Bank.
 An amount of Rs 400 crore has been sanctioned in last two years to Punjab State Cooperative Agriculture Development Bank out of which Rs.
-200 Crore has also been Disbursed.
+200 Crore has also been released.

-Promotion & Development & CSR: Rs.15.00 lakh Disbursed for establishment of T&P Cell in Spinfed.
-Further, Rs.7.70 lakh was Disbursed in favour of one society for purchase of Medical Ambulance under CSR.
+Promotion & Development & CSR: Rs.15.00 lakh released for establishment of T&P Cell in Spinfed.
+Further, Rs.7.70 lakh was released in favour of one society for purchase of Medical Ambulance under CSR.

 Women Cooperatives: During the year three women cooperative societies identified of the state.
 Out of which two were visited under SAHAKAR-22 and assess their requirements and crises to operate society.

-NCDC is focused for the development of Aspirational Districts identified by NITI Aayog in the State viz., Moga and Ferozepur.
+Aspirational Districts: Emphasis is now to contribute in the development of Aspirational District identified by NITI Aayog in the State i.e. Moga and Ferozepur.
 Efforts are being made to provide financial assistance to cooperative societies of these districts.
 Analysis of the PACS was done in these districts during summer intern project.
 Both the aspirational districts have been covered under Sahakar 22 during the year.
-4 blocks have also been identified in the Moga distrtict under CSS FPO scheme.
+4 blocks have also been identified in the Moga distrtict under CSS FPO scheme out of which 1 FPO has been registered in Moga II block of Moga District.

 Success Stories: